-Selected for us by long time fan or Peter’s Yard cripsbread and food author Signe Johansen, this eclectic mix of cheeses deserved an unusual photo.
+This Scandinavian cheeseboard has been selected for us by long time fan or Peter’s Yard and food author Signe Johansen.
+This eclectic mix of cheeses deserved an unusual photo.

 Scandinavia doesn’t have quite as many cheeses as the UK but there are some very interesting ones and they are becoming more widely available here.
-This board was chosen to show a selection of Scandinavian cheese that are relatively easy to find in the UK and hence encourage people to try something new.
+This Scandinavian cheeseboard was chosen to show a selection cheeses that are relatively easy to find in the UK and hence encourage people to try something new.

 All are quite firm in texture and would traditionally be served using a cheese slice rather than a knife.
 Serve with radishes, apples or a tart fruit jelly.